divnix/std/README.md

 {{#include ../dogfood.nix}}
 ```

-_That's it. `std.grow` is a "smart" importer of your `nix` code and is designed to keep boilerplate at bay._
+_That's it. `std.grow` is a "smart" importer of your `nix` code and is designed to keep boilerplate at bay.
+In the so called "Soil" compatibility layer, you can do whatever your heart desires.
+For example put `flake-utils` or `flake-parts` patterns here.
+Or, as in the above example, just make your stuff play nicely with the Nix CLI._

 > **TIP:**
 >